 In the United States, public water filtration systems remove contaminants so that the water is safe to drink by the time it reaches the tap.
-However, filtering water can change the taste and odor to make it more appealing to some people.
+However, filtering water can change the taste and odor to boost its appeal.

-Sometimes, people refer to water as tasting “hard” or “soft.”
+Sometimes, individuals refer to water as tasting “hard” or “soft.”
 This taste spectrum comes from the water’s

-Brita advise that their filters retain a healthful amount of fluoride.
+Brita advises that its filters retain a healthy amount of fluoride.

 Chlorine and chloramine

-All types of Brita filter remove a high percentage of chlorine.
+All types of Brita filters remove a high percentage of chlorine.